panda3d/panda3d/README.md

 and if you intend to target Windows Vista, you will also need the [Windows 8.1 SDK](https://go.microsoft.com/fwlink/p/?LinkId=323507).

-You will also need to have the third-party dependency libraries available for the build scripts to use.
+You will also need the thirdparty dependency libraries available for the build scripts to use.
 These are available from one of these two URLs, depending on whether you are on a 32-bit or 64-bit system, or you can [click here](https://github.com/rdb/panda3d-thirdparty) for instructions on